tldr-pages/tldr/pages/common/cargo-logout.md

 > Remove an API token from the registry locally.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-logout.html>.

-- This command will remove the API token from the local credential storage.
+- This command will remove the API token from the local credential storage:

 `cargo logout`

-- To add the name of the registry to use.
+- To add the name of the registry to use:

 `cargo logout --registry {{registry}}`

-- To use verbose output.
+- To use verbose output:

 `cargo logout {{-v|--verbose}}`

-- Do not print cargo log messages.
+- Do not print cargo log messages:

 `cargo logout {{-q|--quit}}`

-- Control when colored output is used.
+- Control when colored output is used:

 `cargo logout --color {{auto|always|never}}`

-- To specify which toolchain to use.
+- To specify which toolchain to use:

 `cargo logout +{{stable|nightly}}`

-- Overrides a Cargo configuration value.
+- Overrides a Cargo configuration value:

 `cargo logout --config {{KEY=VALUE|PATH}}`

-- Changes the current working directory before executing any specified operations.
+- Changes the current working directory before executing any specified operations:

 `cargo logout -c {{PATH}}`

-- Print help information.
+- Print help information:

 `cargo logout {{-h|--help}}`

-- Unstable (nightly-only) flags to Cargo.
+- Unstable (nightly-only) flags to Cargo:

 `cargo -z help`